Siddhesh-Agarwal/Haven/blogs/steganography.md

 ____

-## Steganography in HAVEN
+## Steganography in Secure Spark

-> Generally, there is no encryption in Steganography but in HAVEN we're going to use **2-way asymmetric encryption** to encrypt the plain text.
+> Generally, there is no encryption in Steganography but in Secure Spark we're going to use **2-way asymmetric encryption** to encrypt the plain text.
 Thereby ensuring in the case of third party interception there is no compromise in security

 ![Image Steganography](/static/Blogs%20/images/Image%20Steganography.jpeg)